 When a program compiles, all variables are initialized.
 A program is recompiled after a power failure or a manual stop.
-For instances that require variables to be preserved through a program recompile, the CR300 series have the PreserveVariables() and
+For instances that require variables to be preserved through a program recompile, the CR6 has the PreserveVariables() and PreserveOneVariable() instructions.